codex-storage/proof-aggregation/proof-input/README.md

 # Input Generator for the Plonky2 Circuit
-WARNING: This is a work-in-progress prototype, and has not received careful code review.
-This implementation is NOT ready for production use.

 This crate generates input to the proof circuit based on the test parameters.
 The proof input generated can be ported into the [`plonky2 codex proof circuits`](../codex-plonky2-circuits).
 Currently only generates fake data for testing.